What is stress and how can nutrients make a difference?

 What nutrition can do for us

-First of all, nutrition, supplements, and even drugs can not take away the stress from you unless poor nutrition or drugs are the actual stressor.
+First of all, nutrition, supplements, and even drugs can’t remove stress unless poor nutrition or drugs are the actual stressors.
 Only changing your lifestyle can relieve the pressure which causes stress.
-However, a well balanced diet and sensible supplementation can optimise your body’s ability to cope with increased stress.
+However, a well-balanced diet and sensible supplementation can optimize your body’s ability to cope with increased stress.
 This could make your day-to-day life easier and prevent from sleepless nights, burn-out and even chronic diseases.

 Here are some of the micronutrients you should look for: